Skip to content

 Your Welfare and Liberation Officer is responsible for positively influencing the welfare of students at LSE by lobbying the University and creating impactful change.

-Sarah Onifade, Welfare and Liberation Officer
+Sana Agarwal, Welfare and Liberation Officer

 welfare and Liberation Officer

-Get to know Sarah
+Get to know SaNA

 WHAT I STUDIED